Analysis | Trump is losing to Trumpism

 This is the “please clap” of endorsement strategies, an effort to simply gin up the appearance of importance where it otherwise wouldn’t exist.
 It would demonstrate not Trump’s exaggerated power but, instead, emphasize his weakness.

 It’s also a sign that the party is moving on.
-Lots of candidates — most candidates! — running for Republican nominations are echoing his rhetoric and priorities, and nearly all would rather have his endorsement than not.
+Lots of candidates — most candidates! — running for Republican nominations are echoing Trump’s rhetoric and priorities, and nearly all would rather have his endorsement than not.
 But it’s not hard to imagine that Trump’s endorsement would simply become another factor in the mix as candidates scramble to appeal to the Republican base.

 There is no Republican official who wouldn’t happily trade positions with Trump, and there is no Democratic official who wouldn’t happily assume the same level of support within their party as Trump has on the right.
 But, out of office and trying to find his footing, there is a lot of evidence that Trump’s position itself has softened, that the GOP has figured out ways to make his priorities and energies work to their advantage — just as he, in 2016, figured out how to make the GOP work to his.